Kyusar/Challenge-PersonalTraining/README.md

-# FrontendMentor-Challenge
+# Challenge-PersonalTraing

 Each branch represent a challenge or a tutoriel i've attend to on the web.

 Finished :

-Blogr - Landing-Page
+Blogr - Landing-Page FROM FrontEnd Mentor
+3D animation JS FROM https://www.youtube.com/watch?v=XK7T3mY1V-w&ab_channel=DevEd

 Work in Progress :

-3D animation JS